goblivend/Advent-of-code/2023/README.md

 I also went looking for what the operator `<$>` meant and did a bit of refacto to include it in today's solution

 Did a bit of refacto with @Sheinxy's solution and managed to create an improved version that is faster than either one

+### Day 5

+Today, I really realised that compared to previous years challenges were way more difficult, had my first real complexity issue.
+At first I tried to create maps and access the destination number..
+How to tell you that when you have more than a bilion items in a map... it is kind of slow...
+So instead I compared using the ranges

+But compared to the input I chose to get some of my ranges as `(min, max)` since I don't really need the `range` but only the last accessible number

+I did not exactly timed myself but I must have taken 2h30 to do this one 👀 the end is gonna be long if it keeps getting harder, perhaps haskell has not been the best choice..

+Nevertheless, I managed to use better imports, Sets, Maps

+Also, from now on, I will try to have only 3 functions : `parseInput`, `part1` and `part2` like haskell master @Sheinxy.
+I feel like these functions would be similar to `public` things in languages like Java, C# and others, for which a good practice is to keep things `private` aas much as possible.